 The mission of the Environmental Services Program is to ensure that the citizens of Louisiana have a clean and healthy environment to live and work in for present and future generations.
-This will be accomplished by regulating pollution sources through permitting activities which are consistent with laws and regulations, by providing interface between the department and its customers, by providing improved public participation, by remediating sites contaminated with hazardous substances and ensuring the integrity of underground storage tanks.
+This will be accomplished by regulating pollution sources through permitting activities which are consistent with laws and regulations, by providing interface between the department and its customers, by providing improved public participation.
 The permitting activity will provide single entry/contact point for permitting, including a multimedia team approach; providing technical guidance for permit applications; improved permit tracking; and the ability to focus on applications with the highest potential for environmental impact.